IamSiva/MLAppB81A/README.md

 ## This project has been created to track the changes of docker.
 This will be helpful for machine learning applications

-## Added additional comments for the projects
+## Added additional comments for the projectss